HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 Alright, new hams, let's dive into the world of FM (Frequency Modulation) - the bread and butter of many Technician class operators.
 Think of FM as the smooth jazz of radio modes: clear, crisp, and relatively noise-free.

 > **Key Information:** FM is the most common voice mode for VHF/UHF communications.
-It provides clear audio with resistance to noise, but uses more bandwidth than other modes. *When tuning an FM receiver, you must be precisely on frequency or the audio will be distorted.*
+It provides clear audio with resistance to noise, but uses more bandwidth than other modes. *When tuning an FM receiver, you must be precisely on frequency or the audio will be distorted.* {{< link id="T4B12" >}}

 #### Why FM?

 FM is the go-to mode for most local communications, especially on VHF and UHF bands.
 While AM (Amplitude Modulation) gets all jittery when there's electrical interference, FM keeps its cool, delivering clear audio even in urban jungles full of electronic noise.

-*A disadvantage of FM compared to single sideband is that only one signal can be received at a time*, even when two signals are on the same frequency.
-This is due to the "capture effect" we'll discuss shortly.
+*A disadvantage of FM compared to single sideband is that only one signal can be received at a time*, even when two signals are on the same frequency. {{< link id="T8A12" >}} This is due to the "capture effect" we'll discuss shortly.

 #### How FM Works